-Cultivating Local and Global Perspectives: Using Available Resources to Solve Discernible Problems
+Cultivating Local and Global Perspectives: Solving Discernible Problems Using Available Resources

 Second Graders investigate the Charles River Watershed as a starting point for their study of rivers, water, and the ways in which living things depend upon water to survive and thrive.
 The richness of the Charles River study can extend itself; hands-on field trips will help students understand the diversity of landscapes along the river – they will see how human inventions such as bridges, locks, and mills use the river to solve problems.
 Students will learn to think creatively, discover how natural resources can be sustainably utilized, and will work to understand the complexity of local and global problems.